mainkoon81/Study-09-MachineLearning-A/README.md

 But..when Accuracy won't work ?
 <img src="https://user-images.githubusercontent.com/31917400/39308440-594fbf20-495d-11e8-97f5-cd51d15696d7.jpg" />

-> Sensitivity and Specificity
- - Sensitivity: `TP / (TP+FN)` Ho: No disease: What % of patients with disease were **correctly** identified?
- - Specificity: `TN / (TN+FP)` Ho: No disease: What % of patients without disease were **correctly** identified?
- - Compare sensitivity and specificity with **emotion**.
-   - Someone who cry for all sad movies and more, has a high **sensitivity**.
-If I use him as a detector, I am sure I will detect all sad movies even if having a risk of `FP`: type-I-err...`Detect More than I need, so guaranteed.`
-   - Conversely, some who is difficult to be sad, has a high **specificity**, should be sad by very specific sad movie.
-If I use him as a detector, I am sure I will detect sad movies even if having a risk of `FN`: type-II-err...`Detect Less than I need, but guaranteed.`

 ### Metric_02: Precision, Recall and F_Beta Score...`f1_score(y_true, y_pred)`
 ```
 from sklearn.metrics import f1_score
 f1_score(y_true, y_pred)
 ```
+> Sensitivity and Specificity
+ - Sensitivity(TPR): `TP / (TP+FN)` Ho: No disease: What % of patients with disease were **correctly** identified?
+ - Specificity(TNR): `TN / (TN+FP)` Ho: No disease: What % of patients without disease were **correctly** identified?
+ - Compare sensitivity and specificity with **emotion**.
+   - Someone who cry for all sad movies and more, has a high **sensitivity**.
+If I use him as a detector, I am sure I will detect all sad movies even if risking `FP`: type-I-err...`Detect More than I need, so guaranteed` rather than FN.
+   - Conversely, some who is difficult to be sad, has a high **specificity**, should be sad by very specific sad movie.
+If I use him as a detector, I am sure I will detect sad movies even if risking `FN`: type-II-err...`Detect Less than I need, but guaranteed` rather than FP.

-Plus, between these two errors, sometimes, depending on situation, the one is more critical over others (FP vs FN)
+> Between these two errors, sometimes, depending on situation, the one is more critical over others (FP vs FN)
- - Precision (to capture **FP** and avoid): Out of all data-pt our model diagnosed with **Positive** world, how many did our model classify correctly ?
+ - Precision or Specificity (to capture **FP** and avoid): Out of all data-pt our model diagnosed with **Positive** world, how many did our model classify correctly ?
- - Recall (to capture **FN** and avoid): Out of all data-pt that are actually **positive**, how many did our model classify correctly ?
+ - Recall or Sensitivity (to capture **FN** and avoid): Out of all data-pt that are actually **positive**, how many did our model classify correctly ?
 <img src="https://user-images.githubusercontent.com/31917400/39315393-7321c1a8-496e-11e8-8875-20948e25ceab.jpg" />

 a) `F1-Score` (Precision ~ Recall)